Mato Kósyk: America

 In 1887 Kósyk again travelled to the United States, and he would never again return to Europe.
-He found work as pastor in Nebraska, where until 1907 he worked in several German-language congregations: Ridgeley in Dodge County (1887–1889), Princeton in Lancaster County (1889–1895), Stamford in Harlan County (1896–1899) and Ohiowa in Fillmore County (1899–1907).
+He found work as a pastor in Nebraska, where until 1907 he worked in several German-language congregations: Ridgeley in Dodge County (1887–1889), Princeton in Lancaster County (1889–1895), Stamford in Harlan County (1896–1899) and Ohiowa in Fillmore County (1899–1907).
 From autumn 1895 until summer 1896 he was out of work and lived in Roca in Lancaster County.
 Kósyk married Anna Wehr in Princeton in 1890.
 Anna came from Duszno (formally Hochberg, now part of Trzemeszno), a village in Kreis Gnesen in the Province of Posen.
 Kósyk's last position was in El Reno, Oklahoma.
 He retired in 1913 and moved near Albion, Oklahoma where in 2010, the home he lived in still stood.

 Only in 1892 did Kósyk pick up poetry and writing again.
 He also renewed his neglected contacts with Sorbian intellectuals.
 Bogumił Šwjela wanted to publish an anthology of Kósyk poems, which appeared in 1893.
 Kosyk would continue to have poems published in the Lausitz until 1898.

 After the deaths of Kósyk's only son, Juro, (at age 24 after a horse-riding accident) in 1915 and his wife Anna in 1929, Kósyk became increasingly isolated.
 He eventually married his housekeeper Wilma Filter in 1938.
 Wilma left Albion a year after Kósyk's death taking his papers with him; these have been deemed lost.
 During this last period, Kósyk maintained intensive contacts with the young Sorbian writer Mina Witkojc.